stat545ubc-2023/assignment-b4-hotz1/Exercise-2.md

-In this document, we describe the process of translating words from English (or any other language which uses the Latin alphabet) into the “Sheep Flemish” language.
+In this document, we describe the process of translating words from English (or any other language which uses the Latin alphabet) into the ‘Sheep Flemish’ language.
 Sheep Flemish, like its namesake [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin), is a method of translating individual words to obscure their meaning.